Skip Navigation

 Anasazi

 Learn about the Anasazi--prehistoric Native Americans who lived in what is now northern Arizona and southern Utah.
-These peoples were expert farmers who often lived in cliff homes in canyons and who irrigated nearby river valleys.
-Mesa Verde, in western Colorado, a national park with dozens of preserved Anasazi cliff dwellings, lets you experience the unique cultural and physical landscape left behind by this prehistoric tribe.
+Mesa Verde is a national park with dozens of preserved Anasazi cliff dwellings.

 First Nations Histories